hejsekvojtech/hackintosh/README.md

 ### Tools

-I usually nuke the entire directory content as I won't probably never use these debugging tools.
+I usually nuke the entire directory content as I won't probably never use those debugging tools.
 Also according to the guide linked below it is better to do so anyways.

 ## Creating the USB installer